 Fig. 20.1: The density-temperature regime in which matter, made largely of hydrogen, behaves as a nonrelativistic plasma.
 The densities and temperatures of specific examples of plasmas are indicated by dashed lines.
-The number density of electrons n is shown horizontally at the top, and the corresponding mass density ρ is shown at the bottom.
-The temperature T is shown at the left in degrees Kelvin, and at the right $k_B T$ is shown in keV, thousands of electron volts.
+The number density n of electrons (and also of protons) is shown horizontally at the bottom, and the corresponding mass density ρ is shown at the top.
+The temperature T is shown at the left in degrees Kelvin, and at the right k_BT is shown in keV, thousands of electron volts.
+The bottom-most scale is the plasma frequency, discussed in Sec.
+20.3.3.